jkomoros/boardgame/boardgame-util/README.md

 ### DefaultPort

-DefaultPort is the port (e.g. "8080") to use when no port is specified in environment variables.
+DefaultPort is the port (e.g. "8888") to use for the api binary when no port is specified in environment variables.

+### DefaultStaticPort

+DefaultStaticPort is the default port to use in `boardgame-util serve` for the static files.
+Doesn't do anything in prod (since you typically serve the files using a more generic static file server like firebase)

 ### DisableAdminChecking